Sesame Oatmeal Cookies

 3 / 5 Stars ⭐⭐⭐

-• With a dollop of Greek yogurt for a protein-packed snack
+With a dollop of Greek yogurt for a quick snack

-• In a lunchbox with fruit for a balanced bite
+In a jar, stacked for a grab-and-go bite

 Store cooled cookies in an airtight container for up to 5 days

-Freeze baked cookies on a tray, then transfer to a bag — reheat at 175°C for 5 minutes
+Freeze unbaked dough balls on a tray, then store in a bag bake straight from frozen at 175°C for 10–12 minutes

 113 g softened unsalted butter (room temperature)